 While the application process may at first glance seem overwhelming, and the myriad options are undoubtedly vast, scholarships are out there just waiting to be snagged.
 Taking the time to locate the right options for you, and applying with passion, is the perfect method in the adding of scholarship funds and the omitting of funding options that require repayment.
 The luxury of focusing on your education and completing your program without the intimidating weight of repayment can be achieved with taking a few simple steps to control the amount you are borrowing by proactively applying for the variety of scholarships you may be eligible for.

-Jillienne Marinelli is a communications analyst in Student Financial Services at Southern New Hampshire University.
+Jillienne Marinelli is the manager of Student Financial Services communications at Southern New Hampshire University.

 Your personal preferences, the time and resources you can put toward your coursework and any credits you’ve already earned are all factors that will impact how quickly you can reach your educational goals.
 An online bachelor’s degree program can help you fit your learning into a busy schedule.